grafana/tempo/docs/tempo/website/getting-started/example-demo-app.md

 ---
-title: Example setups
+title: Example configurations
 aliases:
 - /docs/tempo/latest/getting-started/quickstart-tempo/
 - /docs/tempo/latest/guides/loki-derived-fields/
 weight: 200
 ---

-# Running the Tempo backend
+# Example configurations

 These examples show various deployment and [configuration]({{< relref "../configuration" >}}) options.
 They include trace generators so an existing application is not necessary to get started experimenting with Tempo.
 If you are interested in